jefflaplante/chefdk_bootstrap/README.md

 # ChefDK_Bootstrap [![Build Status](https://travis-ci.org/Nordstrom/chefdk_bootstrap.svg?branch=master)](https://travis-ci.org/Nordstrom/chefdk_bootstrap)

+## Derivative Work of Nordstroms

+This cookbook is a local fork of the excellent work done by Nordstrom that is freely available on supermarket.chef.io.
+We have forked it so that we may host it internally.

 ## Setup your laptop for Chef development in minutes

 Run one simple command to easily set up your Windows or Mac machine